sabrinaMKE201073/DSroadmap2025/notes/data_visualization/P1_Intro_to_Seaborn.md

 <left>
   <img src="howmasculine_surveydata.JPG" alt="bar chart of how masculine dog data" width="370">
 </left>
+- Based on the plot, most of dogs are somewhat masculine based on the survey.

 #### 📍 Exercise: Making a countplot() with a DataFrame
 ```python